cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 * The knobster can be build on your own but costs are really close to price asked...

 ## Touch display With HDMI
-you may need a lot of HDMI cable and support
+you may need a lot of HDMI cable and support (commercial MFD use USB port instead).

 You need to use [Pop Out Panel Manager (Free)](https://flightsim.to/file/35759/msfs-pop-out-panel-manager) or Air Manager V4